-4.1.4 Dredging
+• 4.1.4 Dredging

-- Wait for further guidance before determining whether any further assessment is required in relation to dredging issues. - ABP Maintenance dredging continues to be on-going.
-Plans are currently being formulated for Capital Dredge deepening of main navigable channel, in strategic locations between Nab Tower approaches and Southampton Container Port. - Chichester Harbour Conservancy Beneficial disposal ongoing in the Harbour. - Cowes Harbour Commissioners Still working towards a sustainable dredging plan in the Medina.
-Awaiting further guidance on dredging techniques and for the maintenance dredging protocol. - Isle of Wight Council Opportunity to pilot beneficial use of dredgings at Island Harbour not proceeded with due to concerns from EA. - Lymington Harbour Commsioners Dredging licence optained in accordance with DEFRA licences.
-Maintenance dredging quantities have been consistent for last five years. - Yarmouth Harbour Commissioners Working with Natural England and IW Estuaries Project to develop more sustainable dredging practices. - Sussex Sea Fishereis Committee Fed into consultaion process regarding proposals for disposal of up to 12,000 cubic metres material/annum at Treloar Hole. - Sussex Sea Fisheries Committee Development of maintenance dredge disposal within Chichester Harbour.
-Consultation with MCEU, EN & CHC to minimise impact on subtidal features and marine systems.
+- Wait for further guidance before determining whether any further assessment is required in relation to dredging issues. - Fareham Borough Council Hill Head Harbour maintenance dredging occurred in April 2007 and was used to replenish Hill Head beach east of the Harbour. - Chichester Harbour Conservancy Beneficial disposal ongoing in the Harbour. - Isle of Wight Council On-going work with Natural England in respect of regularising bed levelling operations at Ryde Harbour. - Lymington Harbour Commsioners Dredging licence optained in accordance with DEFRA licences.
+Maintenance dredging quantities have been consistent for last five years. - Yarmouth Harbour Commissioners Working with Natural England and IW Estuaries Project to develop more sustainable dredging practices. - Sussex Sea Fisheries Committee Development of maintenance dredge disposal within Chichester Harbour.
+Consultation with MCEU, EN & CHC to minimise impact on sub-tidal features and marine systems. - Cowes Harbour Commissioners Maintenance Dredging Protocol now completed so work will begin in 2008.